trellisorg/platform/packages/rx-dynamic-component/README.md

 `preload` - Whether this manifest should be preloaded or not

 `priority` - Manifests can either be preloaded immediately or when the browser is idling as to not block the main thread.
-Values will either be `DynamicManifestPreloadPriority.IDLE` or `DynamicManifestPreloadPriority.IMMEDIATE` . `priority` will only be used if
+Values will either be `'idle'` or `'immediate'`. `priority` will only be used if `preload: true`
-`preload: true`

 `timeout` - The timeout to configure for `window.requestIdleCallback` that will preload the manifest in the background when using `DynamicManifestPreloadPriority.IDLE`
 Reference: https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback, `timeout` is ignored if `preload: false` or `priority: 'immediate'`

-#### Caching

-`cacheFactories` - Will cache the `ComponentFactory` pulled from the manifest if set to true.
-Still a little buggy in certain cases but works for the majority.

 ### (Optional) Manually preload manifests

-The `RxDynamicComponentService` exposes a method:

-`loadManifest(componentId: string, priority: DynamicManifestPreloadPriority = DynamicManifestPreloadPriority.IDLE)`

-that can be called to force a preload for a manifest.
-Global and Manifest configurations are ignored in this case and instead the values passed in will determine how to preload the manifest.
+The `RxDynamicComponentService` exposes a method that can be called to force a preload for a manifest.

+`loadManifest(manifest: DynamicComponentManifest)`